openebs-archive/device-localpv/README.md

 ## Project Status

-Currently, the Device-LocalPV CSI Driver is in pre-alpha.
+Currently, the Device-LocalPV CSI Driver is in alpha.
 The users/organizations using OpenEBS can be found [here](https://github.com/openebs/openebs/tree/master/adopters)

 ## Usage